gauravsidana241/Fynd-Products-App/README.md

 # Fynd Products App

 This is a product inventory system designed for e-commerce and retail platforms.
 The app prioritizes simplicity, making the most of React's features.
 It's a single-page application that offers essential features: adding, updating, deleting, and fetching products.
-MongoDB serves as the database, while Express.js powers the creation of RESTful APIs.
+MongoDB serves as the database, Express.js powers the creation of RESTful APIs and Bootstrap is used for CSS styling.

 ## How to run